-NO derived via e-NOS is essential to maintain vascular tone and its inhibition leads to doselimiting increases in blood pressure.
-As eNOS enzyme has slow turnover, repeat dose, doseescalation studies were conducted in telemetered cynomolgus non-human primates.
-The dose levels were 0 (vehicle), 23, 72 and 96 mg/kg/po/day of KLYP961, po (4 days at each level).
-The systemic hemodynamic variables of mean arterial pressure (MAP), systolic arterial pressure (SAP), diastolic arterial pressure (DAP), and heart rate (HR) and several electrocardiographic parameters such PR interval, QRS duration, QT/QTc interval and arrhythmogenesis were examined continuously throughout the doing phase of this study.
+NO derived via eNOS is essential to maintain vascular tone, and its inhibition leads to dose-limiting increases in blood pressure.
+Because eNOS enzyme has slow turnover, repeat-dose, dose-escalation studies were conducted in telemetered cynomolgus nonhuman primates.
+The dose levels were 0 (vehicle), 23, 72, and 96 mg/kg p.o. per day of KLYP961 (4 days at each level).
+The systemic hemodynamic variables of mean arterial pressure, systolic arterial pressure, diastolic arterial pressure, and heart rate and several electrocardiographic parameters such as PR interval, QRS duration, QT/QTc interval, and arrhythmogenesis were examined continuously throughout the doing phase of this study.